DarraghMurray/CS4084_Project/design.md

                   fragment and send a parcelled item to this fragment via a bundle.
             CreatePost -
                   This fragment is responsible for allowing a user to create an item post and it adds this to the database.
+The user can enter details of the item and pick an image via an intent that opens their gallery the image is then stored in firebase storage and its Uri is stored in the firestore database.
+Their latitude and longitude is also added to the database.
             Profile -
                   This fragment allows a user to update their account email or password and re-log if they haven't logged in recently.
 The re-log button was made defunct by the